Professor Catherine Dolan

 My previous research examined the role of business as an agent of development, focusing on how global corporations and social enterprises repurposed informal economies as new sites of ethical capitalism and market expansion.
 Through ethnographic studies of base-of-the-pyramid (BoP), Fairtrade, inclusive markets, and CSR initiatives, this research explored how the introduction of management theory and market practices:

-- shaped informal’, ‘under-utilised’ or otherwise ‘poor’ women and youth into ‘entrepreneurs’ under the banner of poverty reduction and empowerment; and
+- shaped informal’, ‘under-utilised’ or otherwise ‘poor’ women and youth into ‘entrepreneurs’ under the banner of poverty reduction and empowerment

-With Dinah Rajak (Sussex University), I am completing a book on how global corporations are situating these entrepreneurs at the frontiers of African capitalism.
+With Jamie Cross (University of Edinburgh), Dinah Rajak ( University of Sussex), and Alice Street (University of Edinburgh), I founded the Centre for New Economies of Development, and am completing a book with Dinah Rajak on how global corporations are situating entrepreneurs at the frontiers of African capitalism.